avifoxi/ride4reform/design-docs/armen-notes.md

 #### reg_status_panel

-the update needs fixed now that it's using nested attributes. it doesn't render a text field for stuff in mailing_address
+the update needs fixed now that it's using nested attributes. it doesn't render a text field for stuff in mailing_address. this is happening on line 55 of rider_regs.js. i don't know the name of field. probably faster for you to figure out the new name.

+if you click on multiple fields, it doesn't toggle the previous field clicked, it appends to it.